This is the multi-page printable view of this section. Click here to print.

 If the folder does not exist, you can create it using the mkdir command or your file manager.

-If you want to backup the Grafana database, you can follow the same steps as above, but you need to replace any occurence of factoryinsight with grafana.
+If you want to backup the Grafana or umh_v2 database, you can follow the same steps as above, but you need to replace any occurence of factoryinsight with grafana.

-Additionally, you also need to write down the credentials in the grafana-secret Secret, as they will be needed to access the dashboard after restoring the database.
+In addition, you need to write down the credentials in the grafana-secret Secret, as they are necessary to access the dashboard after restoring the database.

 Restoring the database